What are some things you have to look for while buying dumbbells? Even though they’re quite simple, there are some aspects you should be aware of.

 So in the end should you choose fixed or adjustable dumbbells?
 Fixed for greatest flexibility and longevity at the expense of space.
 Threaded collar adjustable dumbbells are the cheapest option but that comes at the expense of user comfort.
 Selectorized adjustable is great for space saving and a tidy look but isn’t the sturdiest option.
 Choose which one fits your needs the best.

-2. Weight range
+2. Weight range of dumbbells for a home gym

 Ok, it sounds obvious that you should pay attention to the weight of a dumbbell.
 That’s the whole point of those things.
 What is worth paying attention to is if a certain type of dumbbells you want, goes up and down to the weights you use.
 The full range of weights you need should be available.